robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

 ### Overview

 In the previous chapter, we took a look at template based forms.
-In this chapter will will take a look at reactive based forms.
+Templates are great for very simple forms that you do not want to unit test at all.
+However, if you want to unit test your forms you will need to reuse reactive based forms.

 Reactive forms allow you to define the form fields and validation in the component instead of the template.
 You can easily test the form fields and validation logic.
 You can also dynamically build the form and validation in the component.